 Three years ago, I introduced my young niece to juicing.
 She was both my videographer and taste tester.
 Think I need to re-tune my juicing recipe for the youngins.
-Watch.
+Watch juicing for beginners.

 IT HAPPENS every year.
 Those resolutions.
 And given our bulging girths, those resolutions tend to be peppered with some resolve about losing weight.
 The result is that my blog posts about related topics light up with traffic.